 The worlds deepest, biggest and deadliest open pit mines

-The great thing about these mines is that visiting them is very cheap in comparison to what they are offering.
-You're guaranteed to see some spectacular views and in the mines that are still active, you'll see rock explosions and mining equipment including some of the biggest dump trucks in the world with capacities exceeding 300 tons and vehicle weights over 1,000,000 pounds (600,000 kg).
-Even with the very best credit rating, visiting your local dealership with a Roadloans auto loan won't get you a truck that is bigger than one tire of these massive earth-movers.
+You're guaranteed to see some spectacular views, and in the mines that are still active, you'll see rock explosions and mining equipment including some of the biggest dump trucks in the world with capacities exceeding 300 tons and vehicle weights over 1,000,000 pounds (600,000 kg).
+Even if you have a large pick-up truck, it won't be bigger than a tire of these massive earth-movers.
 Some mines also have a visitor center or a museum on-site and a few offer tours to the public.

 Open pit Mine (Photo by wikipedia)